+H225 Highly flammable liquid and vapour.

 H302 Harmful if swallowed.

+H304 May be fatal if swallowed and enters airways.

 H311 Toxic in contact with skin.

 H312 Harmful in contact with skin.

 H314 Causes severe skin burns and eye damage.

+H315 Causes skin irritation.

+H319 Causes serious eye irritation.

 H331 Toxic if inhaled.

 H332 Harmful if inhaled.

+H336 May cause drowsiness or dizziness.

 H341 Suspected of causing genetic defects.

+H361 Suspected of damaging fertility or the unborn child.

-H373 May cause damage to organs through prolonged or repeated exposur
+H373 May cause damage to organs through prolonged or repeated exposure.